Essay Writing: Education Should Be Free

 Free education not only encourages creativity and innovation but also helps create a more informed and engaged society.

-See also Essay About the Role of Competition in our Lives
+See also Essay About The Importance of Forests

 When students don’t have to worry about paying off debts, they can freely pursue their interests and take risks, leading to breakthroughs in various fields.